I Was a Spelling Bee Washout

-In the 1969 animated film "A Boy Named Charlie Brown," the lovable loser at the heart of the "Peanuts" gang finally got a chance to prove that he could win at something - by becoming a surprisingly fierce competitor in the National Spelling Bee.
+In the 1969 animated film "A Boy Named Charlie Brown," the lovable loser at the heart of the "Peanuts" gang finally got a chance to win at something when he became a surprisingly fierce competitor in the National Spelling Bee.
 "Chuck" breezed through the Bee's preliminary rounds with such ease that it looked like he might actually come out on top for the first time in his life.
-As you might expect, however, victory is cruelly snatched away from poor Charlie Brown at the very last minute.
+As you might expect, however, victory was cruelly snatched away from poor Charlie Brown at the very last minute.
 In the film's climactic scene at the national finals, the field has been whittled down to Charlie Brown and one other kid.
 When Chuck steps up to the microphone, he cracks under the pressure and ends up tragically misspelling "beagle" -- the breed of his very own beloved dog Snoopy ("B-E-A-G-E-L")!
 As Charlie himself might say, "AAAAAUUUUUGHHH!"

 I can relate to Charlie Brown's experience, for I also know the pain of being a Spelling Bee Washout.
 More than thirty years ago, my 8th grade self took a similar shot at greatness, and learned an equally tough lesson about defeat.

 "I Before E, Except After C!"